 And so while it's hard to assign a lot of distinguishing features to Schwab, the simple fact that they're the biggest and the most experienced and the most scaled wins them a lot of business and is why they've been able to maintain their market leader position for so long.

-RIA Custodian Platform Minimums And The “Second Tier” Custodians [Time – 7:48]
+RIA Custodian Platform AUM Minimums And The “Second Tier” Custodians For Startup RIAs [Time - 7:48]

 A good case in point example is Shareholders Service Group (SSG).
-The SSG platform is actually built on top of the Pershing platform, so you’ll see the same Pershing technology, but SSG specifically services the small RIA marketplace.
+The SSG platform is actually built on top of the Pershing platform, so you'll see the same Pershing technology, but SSG specifically services the small RIA marketplace, and is known to be friendly to the startup RIA.
 Generally under $100 million, all the way down to $0.

-And in fact, SSG is still one of the only RIA custodians that does not have an asset minimum to get onto their platform, as contrasted with all the big four that usually have somewhere around a $10 to $20 million AUM minimum at any given time to get on their platform, unless you have some special circumstance where basically you can prove you’re very likely to hit those numbers very quickly after launch.
-Otherwise, you really can’t even get onto those platforms unless you have special access to them through some other affiliation.
+And in fact, SSG is still one of the only RIA custodians that does not have an asset minimum to get onto their platform (especially appealing for startup RIAs), as contrasted with all the big four that usually have somewhere around a $10 to $20 million AUM minimum at any given time to get on their platform, unless you have some special circumstance where basically you can prove you're very likely to hit those numbers very quickly after launch.
+Otherwise, you really can't even get onto those platforms unless you have special access to them through some other affiliation.
 Maybe you tuck in under a TAMP, you tuck in under some larger RIA.
-You know, we have a partnership with XY Planning Network and TD Ameritrade to allow our advisors onto the TDA platform even if they don’t have assets yet.
-Not a lot of options though to get to the big four if you’re not already bringing assets to the table.
+You know, we have a partnership with XY Planning Network and TD Ameritrade to allow our advisors onto the TDA platform even if they don't have assets yet.
+Not a lot of options though to get to the big four if you're not already bringing assets to the table as a newer advisor or startup RIA, though.

 And so, because of those asset minimum limitations for most advisors, SSG is by far the most common platform today for startup RIAs, especially since all the other startup-friendly RIA custodians in the past like TradePMR and Scottrade have been instituting asset minimums for new advisors in recent years and lifting that threshold up.
 And of course, last year Scottrade was sold to TD Ameritrade and is now going to be rolling the TD Ameritrade platform anyways likely with their minimums.